 Depending on what is causing your allergies, air purifiers can be a great way to combat your symptoms.
 By asking this question, your doctor can help you determine the type of allergy you are experiencing, and if comes from airborne particles.
 If so, your doctor may recommend an air purifier to help alleviate your symptoms.

 * * *

 If you’d like to direct any questions to Nurse Kate for future articles, please feel free to ask on our social channels!

 For whole-home air purifier solutions, find a trained Aprilaire Healthy Air Professional near you to talk about the pollen in your home.
 For case-by-case air purification solutions, look into a room air purifier designed to remove up to 99.97% of allergens, including pollen, pet dander, mold spores, germs, and other airborne impurities.

 Clean air is Healthy Air, pure and simple.

 The information contained on the Aprilaire website is not intended to be a substitute for professional medical advice diagnosis or treatment in any manner.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding any medical condition.
+Always seek the advice of your physician or another qualified health provider with any questions you may have regarding any medical condition.
 All information is for informational and educational purposes only and any use thereof is solely at your own risk.